Donald Trump Reportedly Stole A Child’s Ball To Cheat At Golf, And The Internet Is Going Crazy Over It

 “No, this is the president’s ball; your ball went in the water,” the man insisted to the two, who had just watched Trump hit his ball into the water.
 “This is the president’s ball.
 I don’t know what to tell you.”

-The story has created quite a stir on social media, with many mocking Trump for something that seemed more befitting of the villain from a children’s movie.
-The Trump-needling Democratic Coalition called him #DonTheCon in a tweet about the story, while others seemed incredulous at the story.
+The story has created quite a stir on social media, with many mocking Trump for something that seemed more befitting a villain from a children’s movie.
+The Trump-needling Democratic Coalition called him #DonTheCon in a tweet about the story, while others seemed incredulous at the claims.

 This story about Donald Trump cheating at golf to beat a CHILD is insane https://t.co/Y1gIjISilH pic.twitter.com/LPDwFfTeZE